Coarse grid corrections in Krylov subspace evaluations of the matrix exponential: Conclusions

 \section{Conclusions}

 For moderate accuracy requirements and smooth input vectors, the presented coarse grid correction (CGC) method allows to evaluate the matrix exponential and $\varphi$ matrix function actions efficiently.
 Since the accuracy of the method is restricted, upper bounds for the error are derived for the two-grid and multigrid variants of the method.
 To evaluate the coarse grid correction error in practice, a computable error estimate is proposed.
 The estimate can be computed once the coarse grid part of the computations is carried out.
 Numerical experiments demonstrate the efficiency of the approach and its robustness with respect to space grid refinement and to the time interval length.
+Our CGC approach appears to work more efficiently when combined with Krylov subspace methods rather than with Chebyshev polynomial iterations.
+This is expected as Krylov subspace methods profit not only from the smaller operator norm but also from the discrete structure of the spectrum and the initial vector.

 A number of points for further research can be indicated.
 First, capabilities of the approach for nonsymmetric matrices $A$ and for nonsmooth input data should be studied.
 Next, it would be interesting to see whether the coarse grid error term can be made smaller in norm by switching to a less coarse grid.
 If this is indeed possible, an adaptive CGC algorithm with controllable accuracy can probably be designed.
 Finally, as the proposed CGC approach possesses an inherent parallelism, its time parallel properties could be explored.
 We hope to be able to address these research questions in the future.